Automating CRS conversions in dbt pipelines

 WHEN {{ geometry_col }} IS NULL THEN NULL

-WHEN ST_IsValid({{ geometry_col }}) = FALSE THEN NULL
+WHEN NOT ST_IsValid({{ geometry_col }}) THEN NULL -- route invalid input out, don't crash the run

 ELSE ST_Transform(